Planning and executing your first backpacking adventure can be exhilarating and daunting all at once.

 - Bulky and heavy things should be closest to your back.

 - Food above fuel, always.
-You don’t want a leaky bottle ruining all your food for a trip.
+You don’t want a leaky water bottle ruining all your food for a trip.

 - Pack your layers in reverse order to how you will put them on, making it easier to pull out only what you need.
 This trick is especially useful in the winter.